jed709/jed709.github.io/index.md

 But why leave it at that?
 One of the main advantages of estimating parameters is that your posterior quantifies your _distribution_ of beliefs about the data.
 Accordingly, a single estimate for `mu` does not necessarily represent this distribution adequately.
-Looking at our figure, we can see our posterior includes values ranging from below -4 to above 2 - that's a lot of uncertainty about the value `mu`!
+Looking at our figure, we can see our posterior includes values ranging from below -4 to upwards of 1.
+That's a lot of uncertainty about the value of `mu`!
 Of course, not all of these extreme values are meaningful.
 If we look at the tail ends of the distribution, we can see that posterior density - and therefore probability - is quite low.
-But what about values around -2, or around 0.5?
-The probability of these values is still fairly high.
+But what about values around -2, or around -0.5?
+The probability of these values is still fairly high, and a single estimate derived from the posterior doesn't really capture this.

-If we compute a single estimate for `mu`, we end up ignoring a lot of uncertainty and some very probable values.
+Thus, computing a single estimate for `mu` means that we end up ignoring a lot of uncertainty and some fairly probable values.
 However, if we use the full posterior, we might overemphasize extreme values that are very unlikely.
 So what is the solution?

 One common approach is to compute a _Credible Interval_, which essentially trims the most extreme values off of